 Medicare may pay up to 80% of the costs associated with dialysis and kidney transplant.
-But Medicare alone may not be enough.
-There are many other kinds of coverage that can help pay for what Medicare does not cover, including:
+But Medicare alone is not enough.
+There are many other sources of coverage that can help pay for what Medicare does not cover, including:

 - State programs such as Medicaid and high-risk insurance pools - TRICARE (if you are active in or retired from military service) - Veterans' benefits - Employer health insurance, private health insurance, COBRA - Medigap (Medicare supplemental health insurance) - State kidney programs (where available)